Skalat: History

 In the immediate post-World War I period, Skalat was seized by local Ukrainian activists, who declared that the town was part of West Ukrainian People's Republic.
-Polish – Ukrainian tension escalated, and climaxed in the Polish–Ukrainian War.
+Polish–Ukrainian tension escalated, and climaxed in the Polish–Ukrainian War.
 On April 23, 1919, Ukrainian activists murdered a popular Roman Catholic parish priest from Skalat, Rev. Walerian Raba, and on July 16, 1919, the town was captured by the Polish Army.

-In 1923 Skalat became the seat of a county in the Tarnopol Voivodeship.
-It also was a garrison of Battalion Skalat of the Border Protection Corps.
-In 1939, together with the suburbs of Mantiawa, Ksiezy Kat and Targowica, Skalat had a mixed Polish – Jewish – Ukrainian population of over 7,000.
+In 1923 Skałat became the seat of a county in the Tarnopol Voivodeship.
+It also was a garrison of Battalion Skałat of the Border Protection Corps.
+In 1939, together with the suburbs of Mantiawa, Ksiezy Kat and Targowica, Skałat had a mixed Polish, Jewish and Ukrainian population of over 7,000.
 During the initial phase of the Soviet Invasion of Poland, the Red Army units bypassed the town, heading towards Tarnopol.
-The Soviets did not enter Skalat until September 21, 1939, four days after the invasion.
+The Soviets did not enter Skałat until September 21, 1939, four days after the invasion.

+Skalat was taken by the Wehrmacht during Operation Barbarossa on 7 July 1941.
+20 Jews were massacred on the same day, and the following day, local Ukrainians carried out a pogrom against the town's Jews with German assistance, wherein about 560 Jews were massacred.
+Later in the month, ransom payments were demanded of the Jews, and they were drafted for forced labor, some of which was done in concentration camps.

+In late August 1942, about 600 Jews considered "unfit for work" were sent to the Belzec extermination camp.
+In early October 1942, Jews from surrounding villages were brought into Skalat.

+From 21-22 October 1942, an Aktion was carried out in the town.
+German and Ukrainian policemen went house to house, and 153 Jews were shot to death.
+2,700 Jews were deported to their deaths at Belzec, with another 200 sent to the Janowska concentration camp.
+In another Aktion on 9 November 1942, 1,100 more Jews were deported to Belzec.
+The remaining Jews in Skalat were centralized in a ghetto, where they suffered from hunger and diseases.
+On 7 April 1943, 750 Jews were taken from the ghetto and shot in pits, among them those who had been in the hospital and its medical staff.

+On 9 June 1943 a final Aktion was carried out, with 500 Jews executed in pits.
+About 400 Jews in a local work camp in Skalat were executed the following month.
 During the Volhynian massacre, Skalat was a shelter for Polish population of the countryside, which was attacked by Ukrainian nationalists.
 On March 22, 1944, the town was recaptured by the Red Army.

 After The Holocaust and expulsion of its Polish residents, the population of Skalat was reduced to 2,000, and the town lost its status of the capital of a county (raion).
 In 1963, the local Catholic church was blown up by the Soviet authorities.